 Experts can skip the menus and just type in "GO" followed by the abbreviation for whatever topic they're after.
+Circle 64 on Reader Service card.
 In case you ever get lost or confused, just type in "H" for help, and we'll immediately cut in with instructions that should save the day.